Supervision for the Helping Professions

 Supervision model and qualifications

 I have a Certificate in Supervision from the Macclesfield Counselling and Training Centre (https://mctcevents.co.uk).
 It’s a rigorous training course involving 7 weekends, several assignments and live peer assessments.
 As a result of this I feel very prepared for the role of supervisor.
-I now teach supervision at Macclesfield too so am very immersed in the world of supervision which I thoroughly enjoy.
+I have also taught supervision at Macclesfield too so am very immersed in the world of supervision which I thoroughly enjoy.

 The main model I use is the well-respected Seven-eyed Model by Hawkins and Shohet (2012).
 It’s a landmark model which works with the idea that supervisors can be “good enough” rather than expecting them to be the best.
 It recognises that we need to be honest about our work and ourselves in order to develop and grow.
 Using this model, my role is to “hold the space” in which you can safely explore and reflect on your work so that you can ultimately become an effective and resilient practitioner.